MERCED TRIPS for 2024 are available to book! 2024 Dates are available live, click the green book buttons for the calendar.

 Afternoon Merced 1/2-day trips meet at 1:30 p.m. sharp!

 Merced Rafting Meeting Spot.
 All trips now meet at the Merced Rafting Headquarters, located at 6940 CA Highway 140, Midpines, CA, 95345.
 Our secure meeting spot is eight miles from Mariposa, and just across Highway 140 from the Yosemite Bug Rustic Mountain Resort.
 About a 1 hour and 15 minute drive from Yosemite Valley.

-Please note that the Highways in and around Yosemite can be confusing, and summer traffic can add driving time to the estimates below.
+Please note that cell reception is limited in the region.
+Highways in and around Yosemite can be confusing, and summer traffic can add driving time to the estimates below.
 It is important that you key into where you are staying, and are clear on your driving directions.
-It is your responsibility to get to Indian Flat RV Park ON TIME.
-If you are late, you will miss your trip and sorry, but there are no refunds for missed trips!
+It is your responsibility to get to our meeting location ON TIME.
+There are no refunds for missed trips!

 - Tennis shoes or river sandals (no flip flops please!)

 - Camera (see above) Note: There is a professional photographer that will be taking photos along the way, and these photos will be available for you to see and purchase if you desire when the trip is over.

 - Light Windbreaker/wool sweater (spring trips only)

 - Hat/Visor with tie-on.
 Note: On the Tuolumne and Merced rafting trips, you will be wearing a helmet, and you will need a baseball style hat that can be worn underneath the helmet. and still screen you from the sun.

 - Wetsuit if you have one.
 Ours are provided at no charge and include a nylon paddle jacket.

 - Water bottle for yourself, or a larger one for your group to share.